I can be a blog junkie!

 I read several blogs every day.
 Some I go to multiple times a week.
-I read the “archives” and the “about” page.
-I follow links to new blogs, I download and read the free e-books that many blogs advertise – I am not working on one right now but I might.
+I read the archives, the About page, I follow links to new blogs, I download and read the free e-books they give away – I have one too, by the way, if you’re interested just subscribe – see link below – and I’ll send you the link.

 I read the comments, the rebuttals and retractions, I read blogs with lots of sports action.
 I read blogs on religion and music, movies too but blogs on politics leave me blue